North–South Commuter Railway: Stations

+Stations in italics will open in 2030.

 Extensions and additional stations

 The Metro Manila Dream Plan proposed a 38 km branch line that will split in Angeles City.
 The line will have 12 stations and shall end in Tarlac City.
 The study also proposed a 47 km extension of the NSCR to Batangas City.
 This will be built parallel to the PNR South Long Haul project which was approved in 2017, with the line being a single-track, standard gauge line without electrification, and will be built at-grade similar to the present PNR network.
 The PNR has also requested for a feasibility study for a commuter line connecting Tarlac City and San Jose, Nueva Ecija in 2019.
 The length of the line and the number of stations will be determined once a proposal has been submitted.
 Another proposed southward extension to Pansol in Calamba, Laguna was proposed by a 2019 JICA report.

 The North–South Commuter Railway will also have provisions for infill stations: Malabon, Valenzuela Polo, Tabing Ilog, Tuktukan, and Malolos South.